How is a website built? The 7 phases of web development

 - Invoicing — local and international billing systems

-Testing is a critical phase in the web development workflow that’s too often rushed.
+Testing is a critical phase too often rushed.
 A professional team never skips it.

 - Do all links work?